 1988 - The United Nations sets up the Intergovernmental Panel on Climate Change (IPCC) to assess the scientific evidence.

 1992 - World leaders agree the U.N.
-Framework Convention on Climate Change, which sets a non-binding goal of stabilising greenhouse gas emissions by 2000 at 1990 levels -- a target not met overall.
-1995 - The IPCC concludes for a first time that humans are causing global warming, saying: "the balance of evidence suggests a discernible human influence on global climate".
+Framework Convention on Climate Change, which sets a non-binding goal of stabilizing greenhouse gas emissions by 2000 at 1990 levels - a target not met overall.

-2007 - The IPCC says that it is "very likely" -- at least 90 percent certain -- that humans are to blame for most of the observed warming trend of the past 50 years.
-It also said that warming of the planet was "unequivocal".
+2007 - The IPCC says it is at least 90 percent certain that humans are to blame for most of the warming trend of the past 50 years.
+It also says signs that the planet is warming are "unequivocal".

 2009 - A conference of 193 countries agrees to "take note" of a new Copenhagen Accord to fight climate change, after U.N. talks in Denmark.
 The accord is not legally binding and does not commit countries to agree a binding successor to the Kyoto Protocol when its first stage ends in 2012.

 2011 - U.N. climate talks in Durban, South Africa, agree to negotiate a new accord by 2015 that is "applicable to all" and will come into force from 2020.

 Sources: Reuters, Intergovernmental Panel on Climate Change, "Why We Disagree about Climate Change" by Mike Hulme, founding director of the Tyndall Center.